mherod/unidays-node/README.md

 ## Contributing

 This project is set up as an open source project.
-As such, if there any any suggestions you have for features, for improving the code itself or come across any problems, you can raise them and / or suggest changes in implementation.
+As such, if there are any suggestions that you have for features, for improving the code itself, or you have come across any problems; you can raise them and/or suggest changes in implementation.

 If you are interested in contributing to this codebase, please follow the [contributing guidelines](./.github/contributing.md).
 This contains guides on both contributing directly and raising feature requests or bug reports.
 Please adhere to our [code of conduct](./CODE_OF_CONDUCT.md) when doing any of the above.